-Budgeting can be a very daunting task. the best advice that I can give you is to keep it simple.
-The Budget percentages method is one of the best-recommended methods for budgeting.
+Budgeting can be a very daunting task.
+The best advice that I can give you is to keep it simple.
+The Dave Ramsey Budget percentages method is one of the best-recommended and simple methods for budgeting.

 The budget percentages method just divides your expenses into categories and assigns percentages to each one.